karmicwind/sep315/labs/04-incident-response.md

 So, we know we have an issue, the first thing we need to do is decide how we want to deal with it.
 In this case we are going to assume that the enterprise is not interested in collecting data about bad actors.
 The two options are 1.
 Stop the bad actor, or 2.
 Observe the bad actor, and learn about them.
 As stated, we are going to follow option 1 and simply stop the attacker.
 In this case we have a comprised account and external SSH access.

-We need to decide what to do fist.
+We need to decide what to do first.
 If we decide we want to stop the bad actor, we need to look at the different avenues of access.
 In this case the actor has access to your account and one of your instances.
-In this case, we should turn off account first in an effort to stop the bad actor from building new instances.
+In this case, we should turn off their account first in an effort to stop the bad actor from building new instances.

 Step 1 – Removal of Control